COSC3020/wildcard-project-sanp1217/README.md

 You have a cool idea for an algorithms project?
 Use this repository.
 Make sure to explain what problem you're solving and how you're doing it.

+# Pancake Sort

+Given an array of integers arr, sort the array by performing a series of pancake flips.

+In one pancake flip we do the following steps:

+    Choose an integer k where 1 <= k <= arr.length.
+    Reverse the sub-array arr[0...k-1] (0-indexed).

+For example, if arr = [3,2,1,4] and we performed a pancake flip choosing k = 3, we reverse the sub-array [3,2,1], so arr = [1,2,3,4] after the pancake flip at k = 3.

+Return an array of the k-values corresponding to a sequence of pancake flips that sort arr.